dita-community/org.dita-community.adjust-copy-to/README.md

 org.dita-community.adjust-copy-to
 =================================

-Post processes the resolve map (output of the mappull preprocess step) in order to add additional copy-to values in order to ensure unique result files for all references to a given topic or to impose additional output filenaming rules, such as using navigation keys for result filenames.
+Post processes the resolved map (output of the mappull preprocess step) in order to add additional copy-to values in order to ensure unique result files for all references to a given topic or to impose additional output filenaming rules, such as using navigation keys for result filenames.